sr99622/onvif-mcp/docs/ADD_CLIENT_ON_SERVER.md

 server.

 `{{CLIENT_SOURCE_IP}}` is supplied by the agent.
-If there is ambiguity around this value, please refer to section 3 of the ADD_CLIENT.md document for details.
+If there is ambiguity around this value, please refer to the CLIENT.md document for details.

 ```bash
 sudo grep 'clients-registrations/openid-connect' \